Arya0104/SoapApplication/README.txt

 finally, the scaffolding tool created and it ran thankfully.

 2351
-after eamining the codes, was able to CRUD on the page.
+after eamining the codes, was able to Create, delete on the page.

 2023-10-12
 2300